cudeso/dfir-iris-misp-timesketch/README.md

 #### iris_get_from_ts_savedsearch_byid.py

 Get the events from a saved search in TimeSketch and import as events for the timeline feature of IRIS.
 Search the saved search by **id**.

+The script also adds the results as a seperate IRIS note.

 * Get timeline events from a TimeSketch saved search (by id)